ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 HEY read this in my dad's voice: there are some things u can ONLY say to me in private one day, write it all down, vim or the notes app, password protected encrypted, dont utter a single word to anyone, not a single soul.

+working on my app monday to friday, just thinking of things to write

 ------------------
 # Oct
 ------------------